emmanuel-ch/Product_Trailer/README.md

 ## Contributing

-You found this repo and you like it?
+You found this repo interesting and you like it?
 Feel free to get in touch or to raise an issue!
 Pull requests welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-You could get involved by...
-- Using different input format, and increasing speed of Excel imports
+You may want to dive into...
+- Use different input formats (XML, JSON, SQL connection, etc.)
+- Improve test suite
-- Increase overall performance (speed)
+- Increase overall performance (speed, memory usage)
-- Propose different output format, including graphical representations
+- Propose different output formats, including graphical representations
+- Propose a RetroTracker class: Track products backwards
+- ...